AMReX-Fusion/Furnace/Docs/source/software.rst

 will appear as a DIM+1 dimensional array (DIM space + 1 component).

-.. note:: Castro is complied for a specific dimensionality.
+.. note:: Furnace is complied for a specific dimensionality.

 ``MultiFab``
 ------------